 The world is heading towards a major water crisis, with experts warning that global freshwater demand will exceed supply by 40% by 2030.
-The Global Commission on the Economics of Water shows the need for urgent collective action, emphasizing that unsustainable practices, , and change are placing unprecedented pressure on global water systems.
+The Global Commission on the Economics of Water shows the need for urgent collective action, emphasizing that unsustainable practices, pollution, and climate change are placing unprecedented pressure on global water systems.

 Without immediate intervention, more than half of global food production could be at risk by 2050.